Capacity & Scaling Model

 - Artisan training & skill certification

-- Quality gates & sampling plan scaling
+- Quality gates & scaling checks

 Activation Phase

-- Surge sites activation & staffing plan
+- Surge site activation & staffing plan

 - On-call mobilization & cross-training

-- Production line balancing & bottleneck removal
+- Production line balancing

 Execution Phase

-- Full capacity production mode (tiered)
+- Full tiered production mode

 - Real-time demand & WIP monitoring

-- Daily QA checks & rapid corrective actions
+- Daily QA checks & corrective actions

 - Expedited shipping coordination